 Giant Rarities

-The Scribner-Keeble Memorial Pipe Organ by Schantz pipe organ company at Duncan UMC is dwarfed by a couple huge organs, like:
+The Scribner-Keeble Memorial Pipe Organ by Schantz pipe organ company installed at Duncan Memorial UMC is dwarfed by a couple huge organs, like:

-The E. M. Skinner pipe organ installed in 1938 within the much larger space of Washington, DC’s National Cathedral.
-That pipe organ has around 200 ranks, with over 10,000 pipes;(3); and
+The E. M. Skinner pipe organ installed in 1938 within the large space of Washington’s National Cathedral.
+That pipe organ has around 200 ranks, with over 10,000 pipes(3) and is the largest pipe organ installed in Washington, DC; and

 The Wanamaker Grand Court Organ, in Philadelphia, is the largest fully functioning pipe organ in the world.
 It is located within the spacious 7-story Grand Court at what is now Macy's Center City.
 It was originally built by the Los Angeles Art Organ Company for the 1904 St. Louis World's Fair.
 It was designed to be the largest organ in the world.
 It has 28,750 pipes in 464 ranks.

-It was intended to be installed at the Kansas City Convention Center after the 1904 St. Louis World's Fair closed.
+After the 1904 World's Fair in St. Louis it was intended to be installed at the Kansas City Convention Center.
 The venture failed, bankrupting the L. A. Art Organ company.
 The organ languished in storage at the Handlan warehouse in St. Louis until 1909, when it was bought by John Wanamaker for his new department store at 13th and Market Streets in Center City, Philadelphia.
 It took thirteen freight cars to move it, and two years for installation.
 It first played June 22, 1911, literally at the same time King George V of Britain (grandson of Queen Victoria who died in 1901) was crowned.(4)